marcingolenia/mcode/src/pages/blog/2020-04-20-fsharp_cool.md

 Species.GetSample().Tables.``Species list``.Rows
     |> Seq.iter(fun item -> printf "%s \n" item.``Common name``)
 ```
 That's it!
 A list of most 100 endangered species is printing on the console in this few lines of code.
+You can even create your type providers - it is hard art but yet powerful.
+You can read more about that in [7].

 ### 3.2 Structural equality
 In C# when you want to test for equality between objects you have to implement the `IEquatable<>` interface.
 In F# you have this for free.
 Consider the example below: